Mortgages with a Debt Management Plan (DMP)

 Reality

 “I’ll never get approved for a mortgage.”
-It’s possible to get a mortgage, especially with a specialist lender or broker.
+It’s possible to get a mortgage with a DMP, especially with a specialist lender or mortgage broker.

 “I can’t take out credit or a mortgage during a DMP.”
 A DMP doesn’t prevent you from applying for a mortgage, though caution is advised to prevent financial struggles.